Introduction

 Why This Matters

-When image models get fast enough and cheap enough, more workflows stop being AI demos and start becoming ordinary product features.
+When image models get fast and cheap enough, workflows stop being AI demos and start becoming ordinary product features.
+That is a quiet but important shift.

 The Broader Signal